A characterization of alternating links in thickened surfaces

 \begin{lemma} If $D$ is a link diagram on $\Si$ which is cellularly embedded and alternating, then the black and white surfaces are definite and of opposite sign. \end{lemma}

+\begin{proof} By \Cref{kamada}, we see that $D \subset \Si$ is checkerboard colorable, and we choose the coloring so that every crossing has type $b$.
+The black surface $B$ is a union of disks and half-twisted bands, and with this choice each band has a \emph{left-handed} half-twist.
+(The white surface $W$ is likewise a union of disks and half-twisted bands, and each band has a right-handed half-twist.)

-\begin{proof} Choose the coloring such that every crossing of $D$ has type $b$.
-Let $\Ga_{B}$ be the Tait graph for the black surface, it is the graph in $\Si$ with one vertex for each black disk and one edge for each crossing.
-The edge associated with a crossing $x$ of $D$ is labeled with $\eta_x$, and since every crossing has type $b$, each edge of $\Ga_B$ is labeled $-1$, see \Cref{figure-1}.
+Let $\Ga_{B}$ be the Tait graph for the black surface; it is a graph in $\Si$ with one vertex for each black disk and one edge for each crossing.
+Choose arbitrarily an orientation for the edges, and label the edge associated with a crossing $x$ of $D$ with its incidence number $\eta_x$.
+(Since every crossing has type $b$, each edge of $\Ga_B$ is labeled $-1$.)
 The black surface $B$ admits a deformation retraction onto $\Ga_{B}$, hence $H_1(B)\cong H_1(\Ga_{B})$.
-Every element of $H_1(B)$ can therefore be written as a sum of cycles in the graph $\Ga_{B}$.
-Given a cycle $\ga$ of $\Ga_{B}$ with edge set $\{e_1,\ldots,e_k\}$, if $\ga$ is nontrivial, then $k\geq 1$ and $\cG_B(\ga,\ga)=\lb \ga \rb_B=-k<0$.
-It follows that $\cG_{B}$ is negative definite.

-Similarly, for the edge associated to a crossing $x$; its edge label in the Tait graph $\Ga_{W}$ of the white surface is given by $-\eta_x$.
-Since all the crossings have type $b$, each edge of $\Ga_W$ is labeled $+1$.
-Thus, if $\ga$ is a nontrivial cycle of length $k$ in the Tait graph $\Ga_W$, then $\cG_W(\ga,\ga) >0$.
-Since every element of $H_1(W)$ can be written as a sum of nontrivial cycles in $\Ga_{W}$, it follows that $\cG_{W}$ is positive definite. \end{proof}
+Now consider an element $\ga$ in $H_1(B) \cong H_1(\Ga_B),$ which we can view as a sum $\ga_1 + \cdots + \ga_k$ of cycles in $\Ga_B$.
+We can write each cycle $\ga_i$ as a sum of oriented edges.
+If the same edge occurs with opposite signs in two of the cycles, then they can be eliminated without altering the homology class of $\ga$.
+Thus, we can assume that no edge occurs with opposite signs in two cycles.

+Let $a_i$ be a simple closed curve in $B$ corresponding to $\ga_i$ for $i=1,\ldots, k$.
+We can assume that the curves $a_i$ and $a_j$ intersect transversely for $i \neq j$, and that their intersection points lie within the black regions.
+This implies that $a_i \cap a_j$ consists of finitely many points, none of which contribute to $G_F(a_i,a_j)$ (see \Cref{figure-local} (right)).
+Since no edge occurs with opposite signs in the cycles $\ga_i$ and $\ga_j$, whenever two curves $a_i$ and $a_j$ cross the same band, they cross it in the same direction.

+Since $D$ is cellularly embedded, any nontrivial cycle $\ga_i$ will have edge set with $\ell_i>0$ edges.
+Therefore, $\lb \ga_i \rb =\cG_B(\ga_i,\ga_i)=-\ell_i<0$.
+This step follows by computing it as a sum of local contributions, each of which comes from a band crossing of $a_i$ and is negative.
+For $i \neq j$, we see that $\cG_B(\ga_i,\ga_j) \leq 0$.
+This follows by again viewing it as a sum of local contributions, each of which comes from a band crossing of $a_i$ and $a_j$ and is non-positive.
+(This step uses the condition that whenever the two curves $a_i$ and $a_j$ cross the same band, they cross it in the same direction.)
+Thus, for $\ga = \ga_1+\cdots + \ga_k,$ we see that

+Since this holds for all nontrivial homology classes in $H_1(B)$, it follows that $B$ is negative definite.